majus/n8n-nodes-web3/README.md

 ## Roadmap

+We plan for our future custom nodes handle common blockchain tasks like:

+- Converting data between JavaScript and Solidity
+- Signing data with ECDSA
+- Sending raw transactions via JSON RPC
+- Automatically generating transaction data from Smart Contract ABIs
+- Using standard Smart Contract ABIs without any coding
+- Listening for blockchain events to trigger workflows

-Down the road, we’d love to expand even more—think support for non-EVM blockchains like Bitcoin, Solana, and Flow, or adding tools for working directly with Solidity and managing ZK proofs.
-Eventually, we aim to have these nodes integrated into n8n’s core, joining the existing ~200 web2 service nodes and making blockchain automation a breeze for everyone.
+Down the road, we’d love to expand even more—think support for non-EVM blockchains like Bitcoin and Solana, or adding tools for working directly with Solidity and managing ZK proofs.

+Eventually, we aim to have our nodes integrated into n8n’s core, joining the existing ~200 web2 service nodes and making blockchain automation a breeze for everyone.

 ## Resources